wang790222/pizzaForPickup/README.md

 ## Getting Started

-1. Fork this repository, then clone your fork of this repository.
+1️⃣ Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.

-1️⃣ Install all dependencies (using `npm install` command).
+2️⃣ Install all dependencies (using `npm install` command).

-2️⃣ Run the development web server using the `node express_server.js` command simply type `npm run local` volià!
+3️⃣ Run the development web server using the `node express_server.js` command simply type `npm run local` volià!

-3️⃣ Go to localhost `localhost:8080`
+4️⃣Go to localhost `localhost:8080` in your browser.

-Here you are able to:

-✅ Customers: Order see the price, time estimate and the pizza generator (/index)

-✅ Restaurant: See orders, text message new ones come in with ability to update or confirm estimate (/restaurant)
+### Pages and Functionality

+Customers (index page)

+✅ Build custom pizzas

+✅ See a live estimate of the total price and preparation time

+✅ See a preview of the custom pizza they're building

+✅ After checking out, will see a summary of ordered items, along with total price before confirming their order

+✅ Will be prompted to enter their phone number, name and postal code for picking up

+✅ Recieve a text message when their order is confirmed by the restaurant

+✅ Will recieve another message when it is time to pick up their order

+Restaurant (/restaurant)

+✅ Recieve text messages for every incoming order

+✅ See incoming orders with full details, sorted by order status and listed by the most recent

-✅ Customers: Receive text updates on the estimated time and mark pick up times
+✅ Can update or confirm estimated pick up time

 Enjoy